-One consumer with whom she worked with bipolar disorder recently immigrated from China.
+One of the consumers with bipolar disorder with whom she works recently immigrated from China.
 He has a high school education, but speaks Mandarin and very little English.
 Fluent in Mandarin, Jing is able to conduct a careful assessment of the consumer's job skills and a rapid, individualized job search.